Ongoing seminar

 The Wa3ve project aims to develop a "low-tech" and "smart science" approach that combines bioinformatics and conventional biology to create systems for detecting antibody responses to infectious agents and even autoantibodies.

-This presentation will demonstrate how this approach can be used to easily implement detection of "niche" pathogens or multiantigenic analyses that provide valuable insights from immunological, microbiological, and even epidemiological perspectives.
+This presentation will demonstrate how this approach will make it easy to implement detection of "niche" pathogens or multiantigenic analyses that are highly informative from an immunological, microbiological, and even epidemiological perspective.
 Is this an approach that could be applied to your projects?

 Speaker: Antoine Gross